Using A Password Manager Or Moving To A New One

 Choose A Password Manager

-Creating One Strong Easy to Remember Password For use as a Master Password
+Creating One Strong, Easy-to-Remember Password for Use as a Master Password

-However, to use a password manager, you still need one password to lock and unlock it.
-This password needs to be unique and follow all the robust rules.
-This one password should have no relation to your life, family, anniversaries, hobbies, or travels.
+However, to use a password manager, you still need one Password to lock and unlock it.
+This Password needs to be unique and follow all the robust rules.
+This one Password should have no relation to your life, family, anniversaries, hobbies, or travels.
 In other words, not guessable by someone with knowledge of your life.
 At the same time, this master password must be easy to remember and type, especially on a phone keyboard.

-Open the Username Generator Tool:
+Open the Bitwarden Password Generator

 - Set the Username Length to 5 or 6 characters.